Dr Hannah Gould

 Dr Gould is a cultural anthropologist working on Buddhism, death, and technology in Australia and North-East Asia.
 Learn more.

-Read Dr Gould's recent academic publications, including her new book 'When Death Falls Apart' (Chicago University Press, 2023).
+Read Dr Gould's recent academic publications, including her academic monograph 'When Death Falls Apart' (Chicago University Press, 2023).

 Access recent media appearances on death and dying, including ABC Catalyst and SBS 'Ray Martin: The Last Goodbye'.